-Impairment loss for trade receivables (Continued)
+Impairment loss for trade receivables

 In making the estimate, management considers detailed procedures are in place to monitor this risk as a significant proportion of the Group's working capital is devoted to trade receivables.
-In determining whether an allowance for bad and doubtful debts is required, the Company takes into consideration the aging status and the likelihood of collection.
+In determining whether an allowance for impairment is required, the Company takes into consideration the aging status, debtors' creditworthiness, historical default experience and other forward - looking factors.
 Following the identification of doubtful debts, the responsible sale personnel discuss with the relevant customers and report on the recoverability.
-Specific allowance is only made for trade receivables that are unlikely to be collected.
 In this regard, the management of the Group are satisfied that this risk is properly managed and adequate allowance for doubtful debts has been made in the financial statements in light of the historical records of the Group and the circumstances of the information technology industry as a whole.